Employment and Labour on trial of seven Chinese nationals charged with human trafficking

 The joint operation uncovered illegal immigrants some of whom were minors working under horror conditions and kept in the locked premises of a factory called Beautiful City.
 The factory produced cotton fibre sheets.

+He also testified that on the day of joint inspection blitz he was out at the factory shop only to come back and the premises were full of police and other government officials.

+Prosecutor, Valencia Dube accused Thousaad of dishonesty and giving testimony full of hearsay.
+She said Thousaad was a “chameleon” who constantly changes his testimony to suit the situation.

-Five of the accused are out on bail and the other two are in custody for violating their bail conditions – by trying to skip the country.
+Five of the accused are out on bail and the other two (accused number two and seven) are in custody for violating their bail conditions – by trying to skip the country.

-Thousaad told the Court that before working for Beautiful City he had previously worked with accused number four (Jiaqing Zhou) at another factory in Croesus.

-During the start of proceedings accused number one Kevin Tsao Shu-Uei was recalled to take a stand again.
-He had sought to clarify his earlier testimony in which he testified that money from operations of Beautiful City used to pay workers was handled by accused number six (Dai Junying).
-Kevin Tsao Shu-Uei told the Court that he had made a mistake, instead money was handled by accused number seven, Zhang Zhilian
+Both the State and the defence have concluded their cases.
+The matter has been postponed to 20 November 2024 for closing arguments.

 Teboho Thejane